Andrew Goodwin Memorial Prize

 ALL submissions (written or video) should be pieces of work that have not been previously published.

-Essays should be submitted by Friday 3 May 2024 to the following e-mail address: [email protected].
+Submissions to be received by end of day Monday 3 August 2026 to the following e-mail address: [email protected].

 Previous winners